izens-net/picket/README.md

    as to why).
 In case the website is not blocked, but still violates union rules, the netizen will see a warning banner as she browses.

-To read more about Netizens' Association and for a list of existing unions, visit [our website](https://izens.net).
+To read more about izens.net and for a list of existing unions, visit [our website](https://izens.net).

 ## Contributing